 -Headphones/buds or any other music devices in the ear are NOT allowed.
 Participants must still be able to hear instructions and general traffic noises.
 Failure to comply will result in disqualification.

-Team Captains may provide one exchange leader in substitution of the three volunteers, while positions last.
+Captains/teams may provide one Exchange Leader in substitution of the three volunteers, while positions last.